-- In 1989, commercial banks commenced issuing of credit cards in Sri Lanka. - The Credit Card Operational Guidelines No. 1 of 2010 were issued to streamline the operations of the credit card business. - At end of the second quarter 2018, 14 Licensed Commercial Banks and 3 Finance Companies had been licensed to engage in credit card business. - Stamp duty for credit cards on usage of credit facility for the purchase of goods or services or the withdrawal of money where the merchant country (the country in which the purchase of goods or service or the withdrawals of money is taken place) is a country other than Sri Lanka is set at Rs.
+- In 1989, commercial banks commenced issuing credit cards in Sri Lanka. - The Credit Card Operational Guidelines No. 1 of 2010 were issued to streamline the operations of the credit card business. - At end of the third quarter 2018, 14 Licensed Commercial Banks and 3 Finance Companies had been licensed to engage in credit card business. - Stamp duty for credit cards on usage of credit facility for the purchase of goods or services or the withdrawal of money where the merchant country (the country in which the purchase of goods or services or the withdrawal of money has taken place) is a country other than Sri Lanka is set at Rs.
 25.00 per every Rs.
 1,000.00 or part thereof from 01 January 2016.